LeonBeckerIsHere/Colored-Cube-with-Camera/README.md

 # Colored-Cube-with-Camera

-This program was creating by following Trent Reed's tutorials for Qt and OpenGL: http://www.trentreed.net/topics/qt-framework/.
+This program was creating by following Trent Reed's tutorials for Qt and OpenGL at http://www.trentreed.net/topics/qt-framework/.

+Download and unzip the files then run the executable.

 Controls: